Performance Evaluations

 Most employees hope for periodic wage increases, and it is not uncommon for local government employers to provide cost of living increases, recognizing that the cost of goods and services are increasing.

 Some jurisdictions will also recognize an employee's worth to the organization based upon their years of service, while other jurisdictions may choose to base wage increases upon the "merit" that an employee has achieved.
 Has a particular employee met or surpassed all of their employment goals?
 Has the employee worked efficiently?
 Have the employee's achievements resulted in savings?
-Depending upon performance, certain employees may be rewarded by a wage increase in recognition of the merit of their work.
+Depending upon performance, certain employees may be rewarded with a wage increase in recognition of the merit of their work.

 Practice Tip: Unless a merit pay system is carefully constructed, there is a risk that any additional wage provided in recognition of the employee's merit could be considered a gift, which would violate the state constitution.
 Thus, criteria for a merit wage increase must be adopted in advance of any work being performed so that an employee will know that if the criteria is met or exceeded, a wage increase will follow, not as a gift but in recognition that the certain work goals have been met.